 Note: The 35° angle will result in a 10° 'microbevel' or secondary bevel.
-This secondary bevel concentrates all of your sharpening energy on the very edge
+This secondary bevel concentrates all of your sharpening energy on the very edge of the blade-this is the only part of the blade that needs honing, because it is the only part of the blade that does the work.

-3. Finish on the 8,000-10,000 grit stone-4 to 5 strokes, pulling the blade toward you.

-4. Polish the back of the blade using the Ruler Trick-10 passes on and off the finishing stone.
+- 3. Finish on the 8,000-10,000 grit stone-4 to 5 strokes, pulling the blade toward you. - 4.
+Polish the back of the blade using the Ruler Trick-10 passes on and off the finishing stone.